 Fresh, ripe cantaloupes are refreshing and deliciously juicy.
 They reach their peak ripeness between June and August, so you can enjoy them all summer long.
 Cantaloupes are from the muskmelon family; they’re also related to summer squash.
-These melons are high in potassium and vitamin C. You can enjoy 1/4 of a melon or 1 cup of the chopped fruit starting on Phase 2 of the South Beach Diet.
+These melons are high in potassium and vitamin C and a source of beta-carotene.
+You can enjoy 1/4 of a melon or 1 cup of the cut-up fruit starting on Phase 2 of the South Beach Diet.

 Cantaloupes are picked when ripe and they stop ripening once they leave the vine.
 This makes it essential to choose a melon that was picked at just the right time.
 How can you tell if a cantaloupe is ready to eat?
 The rind should cover the whole fruit and be slightly golden under the mesh-like surface (avoid fruit with a dull-green appearance), but it's natural to see some bleaching on the side where it was lying on the ground.
 The stem end should have a slight indentation, and the other end should yield to gentle pressure.
-A ripe melon will not be flattened or lopsided.
-Take a sniff; the melon should smell sweet.
+Avoid melons that are flattened or lopsided.
+Also, take a sniff; the melon should smell sweet.

-Though cantaloupes don't require further ripening, you can improve the taste by storing them at room temperature for a couple of days.
-The sweetness won't change, but they will become softer and juicier.
-Cantaloupe should be refrigerated once cut, and it's best to eat the melon within a couple of days.
-Store cut pieces in an airtight plastic bag.
+Though cantaloupes don't require further ripening at home, you can store them at room temperature for a couple of days.
+While the sweetness won't change, they will become softer and juicier.
+Cantaloupe should be refrigerated in an airtight plastic bag or container once cut, and it's best to eat the melon within a couple of days.

-Cantaloupe is so easy to prepare — simply rinse it first (to remove any exterior bacteria) and then cut it open and remove the seeds.
-You can use a spoon to scoop out the flesh and eat it on the spot.
+Cantaloupe is easy to prepare — simply rinse it first (to remove any exterior bacteria) and then cut it open and remove the seeds.
+You can then use a spoon to scoop out the flesh and eat it on the spot.
 For a more attractive presentation, cut the fruit into wedges or scoop it out with a melon baller.
-Cantaloupe can be consumed as is or added to a fresh fruit salad.
+Cantaloupe makes a nice addition to a fresh fruit salad.